dgarcia-eu/FoundationsOfCSS-R/README.md

 ## Where to access materials

 - Handouts, codes, and data can be found on the [Github repository of the course](https://github.com/dgarcia-eu/FoundationsOfCSS).
-- Students at TU Graz can access the [course at Teach Center]() to get additional information, watch videos, and to participate in the forums and quizzes.
+- Students at TU Graz can access the [course at Teach Center](https://tc.tugraz.at/main/course/view.php?id=4072) to get additional information, watch videos, and to participate in the forums and quizzes.

 ## Course grading

 The assessment for the course is based on the final group research project (max.
 4 students).
 The project grade is a combination of the presentation (50%) and the written report on the project (50%).
-Extra points (max 20%)  can be achieved by delivering two optional exercise solutions: "Division of impact on Twitter" (**new deadline: 24.11.2021**) and "Assortativity among Swiss politicians on Twitter" (deadline 12.1.2022).
+Extra points (max 20%)  can be achieved by delivering two optional exercise solutions: "Division of impact on Twitter" (**new deadline: 1.12.2021**) and "Assortativity among Swiss politicians on Twitter" (deadline 12.1.2022).